Collections

 [push! items 2]

-[println items] ; #[1 2]Functions that mutate end with ! so they stand out visually.
-This is a deliberate convention: mutation is fine when you need it, but it should never be invisible.
+[println items] ; #[1 2]Functions that mutate end in ! so they catch the eye.
+The convention is deliberate: mutation is fine when you need it, but it should never slip by unseen.

 Mutable collections follow ownership rules.
 Only one reference can mutate at a time, which prevents data races at compile time.